raulgamer43/Scripts-for-Learning/README.md

 # Scripts-for-Learning
-Learn scripts and get free scripts if you’re lazy!
+Learn scripts and get free scripts if you’re lazy!